Submitting a thesis

 The thesis should have an introductory chapter (which would normally take the form of a literature review) and a concluding chapter, pulling all of the thesis chapters and publications together, discussion of potential limitations of the work, and future directions for research.

 Please see our detailed information sheet (PDF) on submitting a thesis containing publications.

-It is the responsibility of the student to inform the Postgraduate Student Administration Unit of the estimated date of submission at least three months prior to the intended date, so that the process of examiner selection can take place in a timely manner.
+It is the responsibility of the student to inform the Postgraduate Student Administration Unit of the estimated date of submission at least three months prior to the intended date by submitting an Intent to Submit Form, so that the process of examiner selection can take place in a timely manner.
 It would also be advisable for students to encourage their supervisor to nominate examiners prior to thesis submission so that appropriate approvals can be sought.